westnordost/country-boundaries-rust/README.md

 It is a port of the [Java library of the same name](https://github.com/westnordost/countryboundaries/), has pretty much the same API and uses the same file format.

+# Copyright and License

+© 2023 Tobias Zwick.
+This library is released under the terms of the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 # Example usage

 ```rust